Solarized: Design

 Schoonover used Vim as his editor inside of a terminal, so he had to be conscious of its color limitations and decided to limit the scheme to 16 colors.
 He also worked on both a light and dark color scheme early on, with the goal of making them opposites of each other and cohesive.
 Due to Schoonover's prior experience with photography and color management, Solarized was designed in the CIELAB color space, with sRGB hex values being generated from canonical CIELAB values.
 Initially, Schoonover had a goal of creating a build system that would output themes for many different applications, but it proved difficult due to undocumented and complicated formats.

 Schoonover first worked on Ruby and Haskell syntax highlighting to make sure their overall "typographic color" looked consistent.
 Schoonover had trouble getting the shade of red correct.
 The use of the colors yellow and blue were personal choices for Schoonover: yellow associated with "pleasant sounds, shapes, and pieces of music" due to minor synesthesia, and blue representing how he imagines drowning in the ocean to be like because of his thalassophobia.
 Schoonover expressed concern that ports might use an uneven mix of colors or too many colors.
 The light and dark schemes have symmetric CIELAB lightness differences in their base colors, preserving perceived contrast.
 The 16-color palette was also designed to scale down to multiple five-color palettes for design work.

 Colors

+Redesigns

+Selenized, an alternate revision of the Solarized palette made by Jan Warchol, is intended to improve readability and better distinguish close shades (like green–yellow and blue–violet).
+OKSolar, by Zack Voase, is intended to provide more uniform perceptual brightness by using colors defined in the OKLab color space instead of CIELAB.